 Rheumatoid arthritis (RA) is the most common form of chronic inflammatory arthritis.
 Unfortunately, for a disease entity that can seriously impair functionality, its cause is still not known.
 RA is a form of autoimmune disease characterized by symmetric arthritis of several small joints in the body, most commonly those of the hands and the feet.
 Left untreated, it can cause serious cartilage and bone destruction.
 Since it involves systemic inflammation, it can affect almost any organ of the body like the lungs and the heart.

 Decades of research have significantly improved the treatment outcomes of RA.
-If you’re one of the millions of people affected by RA, don’t worry, the crippling arthritis is only rare today.
+This crippling arthritis also rarely exist nowadays.

 Blood tests can detect antibodies that are thought to cause RA, if it detects antibodies then it is seropositive.
 If none, then its seronegative.